A Touch of the Other

 A Touch of the Other (also known as House of Hookers) is a 1970 British drama film directed by Arnold L. Miller and starring Hélène Françoise, Kenneth Cope and Shirley Anne Field.
-A London private detective finds himself the target of a gangster.
+It was written by Frank Wyman.
+London private detective finds himself the target of a gangster.

 Plot

 Delger sets up a private investigation service as "the man who gets things done", and finds himself involved in London's vice world, in between sleeping with his two neighbours, prostitutes Elaine and Wendy, the latter a masseuse who "can't give a man a massage without turning him on".